TMJ Disorders in Chicago, IL

 Bruxism (teeth grinding)

-It is exacerbated by stess and emotional extremes and fatigues.
+Stress, emotional extremes and fatigue can exacerbate it.
 Traditional treatment of this has included oromandiblar appliances and mouth guards.
 However, these dental appliances can become burdensome to the patient and not all are effective.

 Botox is typically applied to the jaw closing group to relieve pressure on the joint.
 A simple classification of muscles of the jaw is listed below: